4643880/Instagram-Flutter/README.md

-# Instagram Clone
+# Ecommerce App User Interface

-A Ecommerce App UI - Works on Android, iOS & Web!
+A Ecommerce App UI - Works on Android, iOS!

 ## Features
 Developed Ecommerce App with Flutter & Firebase.
 This application comes with several features.